DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 ## Destructuring

 Destructuring is an easy way to extract items from an object or array.
-If you've never seen the syntax for it before, it can be a bit confusing, but it's actually very easy to understand once explained!
+If you've never seen the syntax for it before, it can be a bit confusing, but it's straightforward to understand once explained!

 ### Object destructuring